 The Australian market also continued to grow – up 4.4% for the year.

-The lack of clarity from holders Oracle Team USA around the next America’s Cup looks to have cost organisers its challenger of record.
+The lack of clarity from holders Oracle Team USA around the next America’s Cup looks to have cost organizers its challenger of record.

-Hamilton Island Yacht Club today advised America’s Cup organisers of their intention to withdraw Team Australia from the 35th America’s Cup.
+Hamilton Island Yacht Club today advised America’s Cup organizers of their intention to withdraw Team Australia from the 35th America’s Cup.

 A statement from the syndicate said it was proving too difficult for a start-up commercial team to put a challenge together when no dates or venue have been confirmed for the event.

 Russell Coutts, director of the America’s Cup Event Authority (ACEA) said he was very disappointed to receive the news.